 Separation anxiety may have developed during childhood, or it may have become a problem due to the experiences you've had as an adult.
 Many of those with anxiety, and those that have suffered through abuse or neglect find some or all of the symptoms of ASA.

 It's complicated, but treatment is possible.
 It starts with your anxiety symptoms.
 If you haven't yet, take my free 7 minute anxiety questionnaire now.
+You'll be able to see your anxiety rank and score, and learn more about the severity of your symptoms.

 How Separation Anxiety Manifests in Adults